 When flowering has finished on your stone fruit trees and the leaves have started to grow, it’s a good time to assess the crop.

 Particularly watch out for the impact of a couple of common diseases.
-One of the most common is leaf curl, which we talk about in this blog.
+One of the most common is leaf curl.
 They can play havoc with your fruit trees, often without your realising it.

 The Anzac peaches are one of the first to flower at our place, and nearly always set a good crop.
 If you have this (or any other early-season varieties) it may even be time to start thinking about fruit thinning.

 As well as peaches, you’ll also be thinning apricots soon (if you haven’t already started).
 While you’re doing so, it’s a good time to look out for signs of blossom blight in your tree.

 Even though this disease does the most damage when the tree is flowering, it can also affect the fruit that has set.
 This is because the disease that causes blossom blight also causes brown rot.